 Due to the wide range of certificates and diplomas that are available online, these pathways attract a wide range of students types.
 These include the students profiled below:

 Career Accelerators often pursue online certification programs because they want to advance in their current job and/or industry.
 This academic move is quite common in fields where diplomas and certificates are required or strongly preferred by employers.
-According to U.S. News & World Report, as many as 84% of online undergraduates are employed while enrolled in school.
 Career Accelerators make up 32% of online students at all levels.

 Industry Switchers are dissatisfied with their current professional role and seeking employment in a different profession — and in some cases, a different field entirely.
 Many of these students choose online certificate programs or online diploma programs because they provide relatively speedy gateways to the new desired occupation.
 Online learning is also suitable for students who plan to work part- or full-time while earning their certificate or diploma.
 Industry Switchers make up roughly 36% of all online students.

 Students who are considering an online diploma or certificate should weigh several factors before settling on which institution to attend.
 Some of the most important variables include:

 By completing a Free Application for Federal Student Aid (FAFSA), prospective students can calculate how much federal aid they will qualify for — and the college costs they will have to finance through other means.
 All accredited two- and four-year colleges and universities make current tuition rates available to students; in most cases, these rates will be found on the school's website.
 Once a student has completed a FAFSA and researched tuition rates, they can also begin searching for additional sources of financial support for their diploma or certificate program online, such as scholarships and grants.
 They should tally all potential costs — such as tuition, housing, transportation, and meals — in order to arrive at an accurate estimate.